sebinmpn/Home/README.md

 Vegetables Tomato, Chilli, Brinjal, Green bean, Beet, Winged bean, Bell pepper, Cabbage, Cauliflower, Cucumbers, Melons, Radish, Onion Leafy vegetables Lettuce, Kang Kong
-Condiments Parsley, Mint, Sweet basil, Oregano
+Condiments: Parsley, Mint, Sweet basil, Oregano
-Flower crops Marigold, Roses, Carnations, Chrysanthemum Medicinal crops Indian Aloe, Coleus
+Flower crops Marigold, Roses, Carnations, Chrysanthemum Medicinal crops: Indian Aloe, Coleus
 Fodder crops Sorghum, Alfalfa, Barley, Bermuda grass, Carpet grass

 In Hydroponic systems, usually, the liquid or solid medium is not as capable at buffering the nutrients in the system as soil would be and is therefore much more susceptible to the rapid changes in the nutrient levels.
-It is therefore that careful monitoring of the nutrient level is required in such a system while this can easily be automated.
+It is consequently that careful monitoring of the nutrient level is required in such a system while this can easily be automated.
 Two very different aspects of nutrition of the plant i. e. the supply of nutrients from the nutrient delivery system and the plant nutrient response are needed to be considered.